 Vision Screening Resources and Glossary

-The Clinic Checklist (PDF) is available for download.
+The Hearing and Vision: Screener Checklist (PDF) is available as a PDF download.

 Quick Reference Guide